alekratz/sbl-py/README.md

 * Lightning-fast virtual machine and compiler implemented in Python
 * No savable bytecode
-* Integers only
-* No loops - recursion only baybeeeeeeeee
 * No imports
+* No base or standard library

 # License
 **While this project is open source, it is not free software**, for the time being.
 You must ask permission before